amiel/data/URL_PROPOSAL.md

-# urlTemplate Proposal
+# pathTemplate Proposal

 ## Summary

-`urlTemplate` improves the extesibility of API endpoint urls in `RESTAdapter`.
+`pathTemplate` improves the extesibility of API endpoint urls in `RESTAdapter`.

 ## Motivation